A micro Lie theory for state estimation in robotics: Conclusion

 Fifth, we present in the appendices that follow an extensive compendium of formulas for the most common groups in robotics.
 In 2D, we present the rotation groups of unit complex numbers $S^1$ and rotation matrices $\SO(2)$, and the rigid motion group $\SE(2)$.
 In 3D, we present the groups of unit quaternions $S^3$ and rotation matrices $\SO(3)$, both used for rotations, and the rigid motion group $\SE(3)$.
 We also present the translation groups for any dimension, which can be implemented by either the standard vector space $\bbR^n$ under addition, or by the matrix translation group $T(n)$ under multiplication.

 Sixth, we have presented some applicative examples to illustrate the capacity of Lie theory to solve robotics problems with elegance and precision.
-The somewhat naive concept of composite group helps unifying heterogeneous state vectors into a Lie-theoretic form.
+The somewhat naive concept of composite group helps to unify heterogeneous state vectors into a Lie-theoretic form.

 Finally, we accompany this text with the new C++ library \manif\ \cite{DERAY-20-manif} implementing the tools described here. \manif\ can be found at \url{https://github.com/artivis/manif}.
 The applications in \secRef{sec:SLAM} are demonstrated in \manif\ as examples.